h2oai/h2o-3/h2o-docs/new_look_docs/includes/_DataScienceH2O-Dev.rst

 -  **What happens when you try to predict on a categorical level not seen during training?**

-GMB converts a new categorical level to a NA value in the test set, and then splits left on the NA value during scoring.
-The algorithm splits left on NA values because, during training, Na values are grouped with the outliers in the left-most bin.
+GBM converts a new categorical level to an "undefined" value in the test set, and then splits either left or right during scoring.

 -  **Does it matter if the data is sorted?**